 AspireIT is a middle school outreach program that matches NCWIT Award for Aspirations in Computing recipients with participating Academic Alliance or K-12 Alliance members to create and run computing-related outreach programs for middle school girls — such as after-school programs, summer camps, clubs, or weekend conferences.
 Inspired by the desire of young women in computing to "pay it forward," AspireIT aims to employ a "near-peer" approach that provides middle school girls with a positive, sustained experience of learning and creating computing alongside their peers in high school and college.
 AspireIT is supported by Google, Intel, and Northrop Grumman.

 The NCWIT Academic Alliance Seed Fund awards members of NCWIT's Academic Alliance with start-up funds (up to $10,000 per project) to develop and implement initiatives for recruiting or retaining women in computing and IT.
-To-date, 34 member organizations have received a total of $415,450 over the first nine rounds.
+To-date, 39 member organizations have received a total of $465,450 over the first ten rounds.
 We thank Microsoft Research for their support of the Seed Fund.

-The NCWIT Student Seed Fund, sponsored by Symantec, has awarded $ 53,250 to 80 student-run programs with funds to recruit, retain, and support women in computing.
+The NCWIT Student Seed Fund has awarded $53,250 to 80 student-run programs with funds to recruit, retain, and support women in computing.
 These groups have provided outreach, mentoring, peer support, training, and professional development opportunities to more than 1,750 elementary middle-school, high-school, undergraduate, and graduate students.
-We thank Symantec for its support for the Student Seed Fund.

 The NCWIT Symons Innovator Award promotes women’s participation in information technology and entrepreneurship by honoring an outstanding woman who has successfully built and funded an IT business.
 By recognizing women IT entrepreneurs, the NCWIT Symons Innovator Award hopes to inspire others to pursue IT entrepreneurship, and increase awareness about the importance of women’s participation in IT innovation and business.